Disease/Disorder

 Available or current treatment guidelines

 Many of the conditions identified with MSK ultrasound respond most favorably in the initial treatment phase to supervised active rehabilitation.
-A role of US in society is to hopefully reduce health care costs by reducing the need for expensive MRI studies in many cases.
-Also, the immediacy of diagnosis may help reduce anxiety for the patient.
+The role of US in society is to hopefully reduce health care costs by reducing the need for expensive MRI studies in many cases.
+Also, the immediacy of diagnosis reduces anxiety for the patient.
 Proper training is essential before adding this modality to a musculoskeletal practice.
-The incorporation of US training milestones to the ACGME sports fellowship training will help ensure new physicians are well trained to utilize this tool.4,6,15
+The incorporation of US training milestones to the ACGME sports fellowship and in the early stages of some residency training will help ensure new physicians are well trained to utilize this tool.4,6,15

 At different disease stages